ptarmiganlabs/butler-sos/README.md

 Pleae refer to the conig/default.yaml for further configuration instructions.

-### Certificates
-The certificates used when connecting to the Sense engine are [created from the Sense QMC](http://help.qlik.com/en-US/sense/November2017/Subsystems/ManagementConsole/Content/export-certificates.htm).
-Export certificates as described there, then place them in Butler SOS' ./cert directory.

 ### Postgres log database
 The config file allows you to set how often Butler should query the Sense log database for warnings and errors.
 In order to get real-time (-ish) notifications of warnings and errors, you should set the polling frequency to a reasonably low level.
 On the other hand, this polling will consume server resources and put some load on the Sense logging database - i.e. you should not set a too low polling frequency...
 Experience shows that polling every 15-30 seconds work well and doesn't put too much load on the database.

-Finally, there is one caveat to be aware of when it comes to the Butler-SOS.logdb.pollingInterval setting:
+There is one caveat to be aware of when it comes to the Butler-SOS.logdb.pollingInterval setting:
 By default Butler SOS will query the log database for any warnings and errors that have occured during the last 2 minutes.
 The reason for having such a limit is simply to limit the query load on the Postgres server.
 This however also means that you should **not** configure a polling frequency of 2 minutes or more, as such a setting would mean that Butler SOS would not capture all warnings and errors.